 Fitbit Inc (NYSE:FIT) rose to prominence as the leading maker of fitness trackers.
 But the company is at a crossroads.
 After several years at the top of an industry it helped launch, Fitbit was overtaken earlier this year as the top-selling wearables manufacturer.

-Apple is stealing its high end market with the Apple Watch.
-China’s Xiaomi is now the world leader in fitness trackers, thanks to prices that are a fraction of Fitbit’s.
-The company launched the Ionic –its first real smartwatch– this year in an effort to fight back against Apple, but Fitbit is clearly facing a serious challenge to its long term survival.
+Apple continues to steal its high-end market with the Apple Watch.
+Apple Series 1 is now the leading smartwatch in global sales.
+Fitbit launched the Ionic — its first real smartwatch — last year in an effort to fight back against Apple, but Fitbit is clearly facing a serious challenge to its long-term survival.

-With FIT stock down over 87% compared to just two years ago, this could be one of those tech stocks to buy today.
+With FIT stock down over 85% compared in the past five years (the bulk of those losses coming in the past two years), this could be one of those tech stocks to buy today.
 At least if you assume it will be able to turn things around.
 Or, the company may end up sold off for its software and assets, like smartwatch pioneer Pebble that Fitbit snapped up late last year.

 This tech stock should be sold immediately, and will likely not last the next decade as a viable solo company.